National Union of Metalworkers of South Africa: Expulsion from COSATU

 In the early hours of the morning of 8 November 2014, after an "excruciating" 15-hour debate, the delegates of COSATU's Central Executive Committee (CEC) voted 33–24 in favour of expelling NUMSA from the trade union federation.
 After the vote was announced, a row occurred when COSATU president Sdumo Dlamini told the NUMSA CEC delegates to leave the meeting, but general secretary Zwelinzima Vavi intervened, citing the COSATU constitution to argue NUMSA would need to be informed in writing of its expulsion before it became valid.
 This did not calm matters, with both sides becoming ever more frustrated until the NUMSA delegates walked out and NUMSA secretary general Irvin Jim announced the union's expulsion to journalists waiting outside COSATU House.
 The meeting was adjourned shortly after without the remaining items on the agenda having been discussed.

 The Democratic Left Front (DLF) has stated that NUMSA's expulsion "brings an end to Cosatu as a fighting trade union" and that "Cosatu will degenerate further into essentially a sweetheart and bureaucratised union".
 Jim has stated that "the fight is not over" and has outlined a strategy of mobilising the union's membership, and the membership of other COSATU unions, to fight its expulsion from COSATU.
 This may involve court action.
 He stated that the union will not abandon its plans of launching a united front of left-wing forces to oppose the ANC.
 Frans Baleni, the general secretary of the National Union of Mineworkers (NUM), meanwhile "pleaded" with NUMSA to apologise to COSATU, but Jim has called Baleni a "hypocrite" who "led the fight against Numsa".

 Industrial actions

-In October 2021, NUMSA began an indefinite strike, seeking wage increases for its members in the auto industry sector, after talks with employer organisations had stalled.
+On 5 October 2021, NUMSA went on strike, seeking wage increases for its members in the auto industry sector, after talks with employer organisations had stalled.
 South African plants manufacture for major brands including Ford, BMW and Nissan.
+On 21 October, NUMSA secured 5-6% annual pay increases for its members, and ended the strike.